 Larry Tapp's management style represented a 180-degree turn from that of his predecessors.
 As the senior executive of a large corporation he was accustomed to working with a small team, and at Ivey that included the two associate deans and the CFO, John Irwin.
-With them he shared his thinking about strategy and
+With them he shared his thinking about strategy and structure freely.

-During Dean Tapp's term, the School's mission statement was clearly articulated. structure freely.
 He did not operate with this same openness with the rest of the organization.
 That caused significant friction, especially among faculty members more familiar with the academic management style of collegiality and consensus.